 ClearEstate exclusively sends data over HTTPS transport layer security (TLS) encrypted connections for additional security as data transits to and from the application.

-ClearEstate retains consumer data for up to 7 years as is required by jurisdiction law.
+ClearEstate retains consumer data for up to 7 years, or as determined by applicable law, from time to time.

 All consumer data stored on ClearEstate servers is disabled upon a consumer’s termination of service and disablement of account after a 30 day waiting period.
-Data can also be deleted upon request.
+Data can also be deleted upon request at email@example.com.

 Once an employee leaves or is terminated by ClearEstate, access of their ClearEstate Google account is immediately revoked, in turn disallowing them further access to the ClearEstate platform.

 ClearEstate’s single sign-on (SSO) implementation prioritizes security.
 We aggressively monitor linked accounts and disable them with any reasonable sign that the account’s access has been revoked.
 SSO also improves user experience by streamlining login and improving access from trusted domains.
 ClearEstate currently offers SSO via Google Apps.

 To facilitate user authentication through the web browser and improve identity management, ClearEstate offers JSON web token authentication as a standard feature to consumers on all its plans.
 JWT enhances user-based security and streamlines signup and login from trusted portals to enhance user experience, access management, and auditability.